swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 - "The function `dim` gives the dimensions of a data frame."
 - "Use `object[x, y]` to select a single element from a data frame."
 - "Use `from:to` to specify a sequence that includes the indices from `from` to `to`."
-- "All the indexing and slicing that works on data frames also works on vectors."
+- "All the indexing and subsetting that works on data frames also works on vectors."
 - "Use `#` to add comments to programs."
 - "Use `mean`, `max`, `min` and `sd` to calculate simple statistics."
 - "Use `apply` to calculate statistics across the rows or columns of a data frame."